awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-resource-health-metrics.md

 Data points that are initially available with a shorter period are aggregated together for long\-term storage\.
 For example, data points with a 1 minute granularity remain available for 15 days with 1 minute resolution\.
 After 15 days this data is still available, but is aggregated and is retrievable only with a resolution of 5 minutes\.
 After 63 days, the data is further aggregated and is available with a resolution of 1 hour\.
 If you need availability of metrics longer than these periods, you can use the Lightsail API, AWS Command Line Interface \(AWS CLI\), and SDKs to retrieve the data points for offline or different storage\.

-For more information, see [GetInstanceMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetInstanceMetricData.html), [GetLoadBalancerMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetLoadBalancerMetricData.html), [GetDistributionMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetDistributionMetricData.html), and [GetRelationalDatabaseMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetRelationalDatabaseMetricData.html) in the *Lightsail API reference*\.
+For more information, see [GetInstanceMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetInstanceMetricData.html), [GetBucketMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetBucketMetricData.html), [GetLoadBalancerMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetLoadBalancerMetricData.html), [GetDistributionMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetDistributionMetricData.html), and [GetRelationalDatabaseMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetRelationalDatabaseMetricData.html) in the *Lightsail API reference*\.

 ### Statistics<a name="concepts-statistics"></a>

 Metric statistics are the means in which data is aggregated over a period of time\.
 Example statistics include `Average`, `Sum`, and `Maximum`\.
 For example, instance CPU utilization metric data can be averaged using the `Average` statistic, database connections can be added using the `Sum` statistic, the maximum load balancer response time can be retrieved using the `Maximum` statistic, and so on\.

-For a list of available metric statistics, see [statistics for GetInstanceMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetInstanceMetricData.html#Lightsail-GetInstanceMetricData-request-statistics), [statistics for GetLoadBalancerMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetLoadBalancerMetricData.html#Lightsail-GetLoadBalancerMetricData-request-statistics), [statistics for GetDistributionMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetDistributionMetricData.html#Lightsail-GetDistributionMetricData-request-statistics), and [statistics for GetRelationalDatabaseMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetRelationalDatabaseMetricData.html#Lightsail-GetRelationalDatabaseMetricData-request-statistics) in the *Lightsail API reference*\.
+For a list of available metric statistics, see [statistics for GetInstanceMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetInstanceMetricData.html#Lightsail-GetInstanceMetricData-request-statistics), [statistics for GetBucketMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetBucketMetricData.html#Lightsail-GetBucketMetricData-request-statistics), [statistics for GetLoadBalancerMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetLoadBalancerMetricData.html#Lightsail-GetLoadBalancerMetricData-request-statistics), [statistics for GetDistributionMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetDistributionMetricData.html#Lightsail-GetDistributionMetricData-request-statistics), and [statistics for GetRelationalDatabaseMetricData](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_GetRelationalDatabaseMetricData.html#Lightsail-GetRelationalDatabaseMetricData-request-statistics) in the *Lightsail API reference*\.

 ### Units<a name="concepts-units"></a>